 The closer analogy would be participating in a fantasy baseball league.
 So you're drafting a fantasy roster.

-But there’s a big problem with the roster than you’re constructing: if you believe that SEO is everything, it would be as if you took your available baseball team’s payroll and spent the overwhelming majority of your overall budget on acquiring one single player -- perhaps a starting pitcher.
+But there’s a big problem with the roster that you’re constructing: if you believe that SEO is everything, it would be as if you took your available baseball team’s payroll and spent the overwhelming majority of your overall budget on acquiring one single player -- perhaps a starting pitcher.